likicv/usysml-test-cases/test_cases.md

 ## Description

-This Test Case explores basic characterists of *PartDefinition* element.
+This Test Case explores characterists of *PartDefinition* element within the scope of uSysML v0.01.

 ## Scope